 Overview

 The architecture of Nuuk's new school will not only create an optimal learning environment, but also make the school a gathering place in the city.
-The school on the plain - in Greenlandic Atuarfik Narsarsuaq - will be a landmark that tells a story about the child at the centre of school building, about building a 'village' with space for people, both inside the buildings and in the space between the houses.
+Atuarfik Inussuk will be a landmark that tells a story about the child at the centre of school construction, about building a 'village' with space for people, both inside the buildings and in the space between the houses.

 The school's main approach is based on Greenland's history of nature as a basic condition for life, while pointing to a way of building that gives first priority to indoor climate, daylight and beautiful spaces where people can live and thrive.